MLRadfys/Deep-Learning-Dose-Prediction/README.md

 Install the required libraries in the requirement.txt with  ``pip3 install -r requirements.txt``

 Now all needed packages should have been installed into the virtual environment and the scripts can be run.

+We recommend to run model training with the NVIDIA driver 450.80.02 and cuDNN CUDA version 10.1, which are the driver versions used and tested.

 ### Configuration File